digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 The end result is a fully functional WordPress site.
 You can test by configuring a blog or creating posts.
 You could power off two of the web servers, one of the HAProxy servers, and one of the database nodes and the website should still be fully functional.

-Since we are not syncing the filesystem, plugins and upgrades are not managed through WordPress, but instead through Ansible.
+Since we are only syncing media files (using the DigitalOcean Spaces Sync plugin), plugins, themes, and upgrades shouldn't be installed through WordPress's normal mechanisms.
+If you attempt to install a plugin or theme manually, you will find that the relevant files are only on one app node.
+While it is possible to manually upload this to all of your nodes, this isn't a scalable solution, and it defeats the purpose of our architecture.

 You can change which plugins (including versions) are installed by editing the variables in the `example-code/02-scale/ch05/init_deploy/roles/ansible-welp/defaults/main.yml` file, and running the ansible playbook.
-We'll cover more on this in a later chapter.
+A similar solution can be implemented for themes.
+However, we will cover other means of making changes and upgrades in the next chapter, where we talk about CI/CD.

 Once you're done testing, you can remove all of these infrastructure components from your DigitalOcean account with one command.
 This will remove the entire cluster to clean up the work from this chapter.